abmu/arabic-english-transcriber/README.md

 **The setup below is designed for testing purposes only.**

-## Server setup
+## Backend setup

 1. To run the server, first get a copy of the `backend/` directory.
 Within the `settings.py` file you can adjust various settings such as the size of the Whisper model, or whether to use CUDA or CPU.

-2. Within your `backend/` install the dependencies located in the `requirements.txt` file.
+2. Within your `backend/` directory install the dependencies located in the `requirements.txt` file.
 For example:

 ```bash
 python3 -m venv .venv